marq24/ha-goecharger-api2/README.md

 Use the following steps for a manual configuration by adding the custom integration using the web interface and follow instruction on screen:

-- Go to `Configuration -> Integrations` and add "go-eCharger APIv2 Connect" integration
+- Go to `Configuration -> Integrations` and add "go-e APIv2 Connect" integration
+- Select what go-e device you would like to install: `go-eCharger` or `go-eController`
-- Provide the IP address (or hostname) of your go-eCharger web server
+- Provide the IP address (or hostname) of your go-eCharger or go-eController web server
-- Provide area where the wallbox is located
+- Provide area where the wallbox/controller is located

 After the integration was added you can use the 'config' button to adjust your settings, you can additionally modify the update interval
 <a id="pvsurplus"></a>

 Please note, that some of the available sensors are __not__ enabled by default.

+## go-eCharger

-## Enable PV Surplus Charging via HA automation
+### Enable PV Surplus Charging via HA automation

-When you use this integration you do not need any additional hardware (go-eController) in order to allow PV surplus charging.
+When you use this integration you do not need the additional hardware (go-eController) in order to allow PV surplus charging.
 The only thing that is required to add a __Home Assistant automation__ fetching the data from your grid & solar power entities and provide this data to a service of this integration.

 __If you are not familiar with 'creating an automation in Home Assistant', then [you might like to start with a tutorial explaining the basics of automations in HA](https://www.home-assistant.io/getting-started/automation/).__